twilight-wizard/nixmentors/Lab6-Puppet/Lab6.md

 Let's try another resource.
 Add the following to the site.pp file on the Puppet master:

 ```
-file { '/tmp/krinklesfile':
+file { '/home/krinkle/.plan':
   ensure    => file,
-  content   => 'This file belongs to krinkle',
+  content   => 'krinkle\'s plan',
   owner     => 'krinkle',
   mode      => '0644',
 }
 ```

-This will create a file called /tmp/krinklesfile.
+This will create a file called /home/krinkle/.plan.
 It will ensure that the file is a regular file, as opposed to a directory or symlink.
 It will give it some content.
 It will give it an owner, and set permissions on it.
 Run the agent on your client again to make the file come into existence.

 ### Resource Dependencies